alexcu2718/fdf/README.md

 ### Development Philosophy

-* Feature stability before breakage - I won't push breaking changes or advertise this anywhere until I've got a good baseline.
+** Feature stability before breakage - I won't push breaking changes or advertise this anywhere until I've got a good baseline.

-* Open to contributions - Once the codebase stabilises, I welcome others to add features if they're extremely inclined anyway!
+** Open to contributions - Once the codebase stabilises, I welcome others to add features if they're extremely inclined anyway!

-* Pragmatic focus - Some areas, like datetime filtering, are especially complex and need a lot of investigation!
+** Pragmatic focus - Some areas, like datetime filtering, are especially complex and need a lot of investigation!

 In short, this project is a personal exploration into performance, low-level programming, and building practical tools - with the side benefit that it's actually good at what it does.

 ## NECESSARY DISCLAIMERS

-I've directly taken code from [fn-match, found at the link](https://docs.rs/fnmatch-regex/latest/src/fnmatch_regex/glob.rs.html#3-574) and modified it so I could convert globs to regex patterns trivially, this simplifies the string filtering model by delegating it to rust's extremely fast regex crate.
+I've directly taken code from [fnnmatch-regex, found at the link](https://docs.rs/fnmatch-regex/latest/src/fnmatch_regex/glob.rs.html#3-574) and modified it so I could convert globs to regex patterns trivially, this simplifies the string filtering model by delegating it to rust's extremely fast regex crate.
 Notably I modified it because it's quite old and has dependencies I was able to remove

 (I have emailed and received approval from the author above)